 Severe thunderstorm watch in effect for parts of Manitoba

+A disturbance approaching from the west has triggered a severe thunderstorm watch for a portion of Manitoba.

-Environment and Climate Change Canada (ECCC) issued a severe thunderstorm watch Thursday afternoon for a swath of southern Manitoba including Brandon, Portage la Prairie, Selkirk, Berens River, and Killarney.
+Environment and Climate Change Canada (ECCC) issued the watch Monday morning for Berens River, Little Grand Rapids, Bloodvein, Atikaki, Norway House, Cross Lake, and Wabowden.

-According to the weather agency, the storms may produce strong wind gusts, large hail and heavy rain.
+The weather agency says conditions are favourable for the development of dangerous thunderstorms that may be capable of producing damaging gusts, hail, and heavy rain.

-ECCC reminds residents severe thunderstorms can produce tornadoes, and heavy downpours can cause flash floods and water pooling on roads.
+According to ECCC, these thunderstorms are expected to develop ahead of a disturbance approaching from the west, and the risk will diminish by Monday night.

-Residents are asked to keep monitoring alerts and forecasts issued by ECCC.
+The public is asked to monitor alerts and forecasts as the system develops.

 Winnipeg Top Stories